Norway's unemployment eases to 15.3% of work force

-Norway's overall rate of unemployment fell slightly to 15.3% on Tuesday, the Labour and Welfare Agency (NAV) said, down from a record 15.4% on April 7, as the economy ground to a halt amid efforts to curb the COVID-19 pandemic.
+Norway's overall rate of unemployment eased to 15.3% on Tuesday, the Labour and Welfare Agency (NAV) said, down from a record 15.4% on April 7 but up almost fivefold this year as the economy ground to a halt amid efforts to curb the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)